feridunAKYOL/Driving-Licence-App/development-strategy.md

 * A registered user can reach his results/scores.

 Ideas about what the page should have..
-- a user can see test result at the end of each  test and he can also see his wrong questions with the correct answers.
+- a user can see the the solution/corrections at the end of each test
-- user can view his result after he complete the test
+- a user can view his result after he complete the test.

+__FRONTEND__

+* results/statistics button mentioned above. these buttons are in two sections , one is in the test page of the student user  and other is in the main page of the admin.
+* as a student in the test page user see the amount of correct answers for each test besides the test name such as `test-1 21/25`
-- user can see the solution/corrections
+* when a user solve a test , after the test he can see the results.

+__BACKEND__

+* to show the correct answer amount for each test, it `render` his answers with the correct answers and save this statistics to `db`
+* when the test page is loaded , statistics is shown on beside it for each test.
+* while solving a test after any question , the answer sends to `db`. there it `rendered` and the result table changes.
+* after rendering all user answers , we compute average success of any test and save it in `db`.
+* ...

 ## 11. User Story: Tutorials